Social Media Toolkit for Official University Accounts

 - The post/tweet does not require follow-up or monitoring (subject to time limits and personnel).

 This section includes a description of the most common Social Media platforms.
-This is not an exhaustive list, just the most well-known.

-Please do not create a Social Media account without first talking to the Marketing department.
+Please do not create a Social Media account without first talking to the Marketing Department.
 Liberty is very strategic in its use of these different platforms and we ask that departments refrain from creating their own accounts.

 Facebook — an online social utility that connects people and organizations with friends and others who work, study, live, and engage around them.
 People use Facebook to keep up with friends, to share links, to share photos and videos of themselves and their friends, and to learn more about people and organizations.
 Facebook offers brand pages as a way for organizations to connect and engage with their fan base.